nemesislxxi/GCP-Terraform/website/docs/r/container_cluster.html.markdown

 * `instance_group_urls` - List of instance group URLs which have been assigned to the cluster

+* `master_version` - The current version of the master in the cluster, which may be different than the `min_master_version` set in the config, if the master has been updated by GKE.

 * `master_auth.client_certificate` - Base64 encoded public certificate
     used by clients to authenticate to the cluster endpoint.